-Conway, formerly Robert Sanders (a pseudonym), enrolled at MIT at 17, but struggled with his gender identity and dropped out.
-After working as a computer technician, he resumed his education at Columbia University and earned a master’s degree in electrical engineering.
-He married a woman and fathered two daughters.
+Conway, formerly Robert Sanders (a pseudonym), enrolled at MIT at 17, but struggled with their gender identity and dropped out.
+After working as a computer technician, they resumed their education at Columbia University and earned a master’s degree in electrical engineering.
+They married a woman and fathered two daughters.

-Robert’s outstanding record at Columbia attracted the attention of IBM, who recruited him to work on a supercomputing team.
-Despite his work on a groundbreaking invention, he was fired in 1968 when he began his gender transition.
+Conway’s outstanding record at Columbia attracted the attention of IBM, who recruited them to work on a supercomputing team.
+Despite their work on a groundbreaking invention, they were fired in 1968 when they began gender transition.

-After learning about the pioneering work of Dr. Harry Benjamin, Robert underwent gender correction surgery.
-He completed his transition and took the name Lynn Conway.
+After learning about the pioneering work of Dr. Harry Benjamin, they underwent gender correction surgery and took the name Lynn Conway.
 Conway’s ex-wife would not allow her to see their children.